valdrinium/days-till-christmas/Readme.md

 # Motivation

-Do you also have that one friend who keeps talking about Christmas since July and sends you pictures of how many days are left till December 24th since November?
-Well then, you came to the right place ;)
+Do you also have that one friend 👪 who keeps talking about Christmas 🎅 since July ☃️ and sends you pictures of how many days are left till December 24th 🎄 since November 🧦?
+Well then, you came to the right place 🎁 ;)

-This collection `Python` scripts is here to inspire Christmas spirit daily to those friends, with as little as 0 effort from your side.
+This collection of `Python` scripts is here to inspire Christmas spirit daily to those friends, with as little as `0 effort` from your side.

 # Introduction